 Binge drinking, Birth control, Fetal alcohol spectrum disorders, Perceived behavioral control, Theory of Planned Behavior

 Copyright 2012 Jessica Danielle Hanson

 Hanson, Jessica Danielle.
-"Perceived behavioral control among non-pregnant women: a study of two behaviors related to fetal alcohol spectrum disorders." dissertation, University of Iowa, 2012.
+"Perceived behavioral control among non-pregnant women: a study of two behaviors related to fetal alcohol spectrum disorders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.